50 Years of Designing Places to Be and Belong

 The Fire: Resilience in Ardmore

 In January 1994, a fire devastates the Ardmore office on one of the coldest days of the year.
-The team is operational within days and fully restored within 11 months, losing only one client.
+The team is operational within days and fully restored within 11 months.
 A defining moment that solidified the team and culture.

 1995